-- If the student struggles with several words (10 or more), this text might already be too difficult.
-If you already have a lower leveled text prepared, switch to that text.
-If not, make a note and let the student return to class explaining that you’ll read with them again soon.
+- When the student struggles with several words (10 or more), this text might already be too difficult.
+If you already have a lower levelled text prepared, switch to that text, but if not, make a note and let the student return to class explaining that you’ll read with them again soon.

 - If the student reads the text generally well, continue to the comprehension questions.
 This might mean the student needs to read the rest of the passage or chapter silently so there will be enough to discuss.
 You should have read the same material (and it’s ok to read it at the same time as the student so it is fresh in your mind).

 - Ask the student some basic questions about the text to see if they understood what they’ve read.
 These can be things like: tell me what happened in the story so far; what do you think will happen next?
 When students answer these questions, how detailed are the answers?
 How well can they include the information from the book?
 How much prompting do they need or can they come up with the information on their own?